… … …

 A Question of Intent

-Martha Stewart’s first cookbook, Entertaining, contains an error.
+Martha Stewart’s first cookbook, “Entertaining“, contains an error.
 That’s not a good thing.
 Eight pounds of pasta, three bunches of broccoli, and only two cups of sauce.
 Dry, dry, dry.

 If perfectionists like Martha Stewart and Maida Heatter can still have a mess up, what’s that say for the rest of us?

 We make mistakes.
 We fumble.
 We fail.
 We try again.
 Every writer (experienced or not) has made a mistake after submitting an article, sending a manuscript, or clicking “publish.”
 Maybe we should look at cookbook mistakes with a matter of intent.
-Look at the grace with which Maida Heatter, who meticulously tested and retested her recipes, handled an error.

 Let’s be more like, Maida.